eban5/aws-developer-exam-notes/notes-main.md

 * Long poll - periodic polling of queue. only return response when a message is in the queue or the timeout is reached.
   * MAX LONG POLL == 20 seconds

+API Call to `PurgeQueue` to delete all messages in the queue efficiently, while guaraneteeing uptime.

 > Once a message is received by one of the distributed consumers, the message cannot be read again until the visibility timeout of that particular message expires.
 If the message is not processed within the visibility timeout, there are chances that the message will be received again by the distributed consumers leading to duplication in processing of message.
 By setting a sufficient visibility timeout for the specific message, we can ensure that the same message is not received again by the distributed consumers as the original consumer will delete the message once it has processed.
 The visibility timeout of the few problematic messages can be altered using ChangeMessageVisibility.

 **VisibilityTimeout**